lgmorand/workshop-aca/_entries/03-05 scaling.md

 {% collapsible %}

-Open the `ui-autoscale` revision and in the Overview tab, check the number of current replicas
+Open the `ui` Container App and in the metric blade, check the number of current replicas during the last 30 minutes with a 1 minute granularity :

 ![Post load testing](/media/lab2/scale/after-load-testing.png)